Reene444/King_of_bots/README.md

 #### This is a snake online game for multiple players
 #### keep improving the engine performance

+## :wrench: Improvement
+- Change the rabbitmq to Kafka Stream

 ## :sparkles: Skills
 - `Springboot`
 - `Mongodb`